Slavery and Human Trafficking Statement

 - Invoking sanctions against suppliers that fail to improve their performance in line with an action plan or seriously violate our supplier code of conduct, including the termination of the business relationship; and

 - Advising our new and existing suppliers of our commitment to combatting modern slavery within our organisation and our similar expectation from our suppliers to us.
-This entails sending out a Modern Slavery Act Declaration, for new and existing suppliers to sign to confirm that they will uphold the principles of the Act and provide all services and/or goods free from slavery and human
+This entails sending out a Modern Slavery Act Declaration, for critical suppliers to sign to confirm that they will uphold the principles of the Act and provide all services and/or goods free from slavery and human trafficking.

 We recognise and understand the importance of the Modern Slavery Act and are committed to reviewing and assessing the risks in our supply chain.
 Over the course of the coming financial year, we will continue to review our supplier contracts and procurement processes to ensure continued compliance with the Modern Slavery Act.

-This statement is made pursuant to section 54 (1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ended 31 March 2018.
-This statement was approved by our Board of Directors on 5th November 2018 and signed on its behalf by Ben Dorks, Chief Executive Officer.
+This statement is made pursuant to section 54 (1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the Company financial year ended 30th April 2023.
+This statement was approved by our Board of Directors on 27th April 2023 and signed on its behalf by Ben Dorks, Chief Executive Officer.